-Whilst a medical professional has a duty of care to you, it is also useful to take ownership of your own health management.
+Whilst medical professionals has a duty of care to you, it is also useful to take ownership of your own health management.

 Self-advocacy and empowerment of your own health may include:

 - When diagnosed with a potentially chronic condition, our health and wellbeing can become a vicious cycle, as illustrated above, and although it can be difficult it would be worthwhile considering options that may help to break this cycle.
-You may also want to visit our “Wellbeing” section.
+You may also want to visit our “Living with FND” section.